Pride In Our PatriarchJanuary 24, 2017

 27. Under Pierpont’s leadership, the Wheeling government called for a popular vote on creating a new separate state.
 Despite a lack of overwhelming support and widespread fraud in the voting process, the Restored Government pressed the U.S. Congress for statehood, which also approved the issue.

-28. The new state took the name West Virginia and was admitted into the Union in 1863.
+28. The new state was named West Virginia and was admitted into the Union in 1863.

-29. Arthur I. Boreman was elected Governor for West Virginia, while Pierpont remained Governor of Virginia’s “restored” state.
+29. Arthur I. Boreman was elected Governor of West Virginia, while Pierpont remained Governor of Virginia’s “restored” state.

 30. On May 9, 1865, one month after the surrender of the Army of Northern Virginia, President Andrew Johnson appointed Pierpont as the Provisional Governor of Virginia.